inkscope/inkscope/inkscopeViz/Readme.md

 6. Enable proxy module in Apache (if not already enabled)

         sudo a2enmod proxy_http
-        sudo a2enmod proxy
+        sudo service apache2 restart

 7. Enable InkScopeViz virtual host:

         sudo a2ensite inkScopeViz

-8. Restart Apache (if proxy module has been enabled in 6. )

-        sudo service apache2 restart
+    No need to restart Apache at this time